Germantown White House

 From November 16 - 30, 1793, President George Washington lived in this rented home while Philadelphia remained under quarantine for yellow fever.
 Washington met with his cabinet here, and together, they conducted the nation's business and addressed issues of foreign policy.
 The following summer, President Washington returned with his family to enjoy the expansive gardens and orchards in this "fine airy place".

 During the summer of 1794 Washington returned to the home, this time with servants and his family, including wife Martha and step grandchildren, in order to escape the summer heat of the city.
 The enslaved servants included Oney Judge, Austin, Moll, and Hercules.
 Moll attended to the grandchildren, Nelly and Young Wash.
 Oney Judge served as seamstress and personal servant to Martha Washington.
+Hercules prepared meals for the family.
 Martha raised flowers, the President posed for painter Gilbert Stuart, and the family attended the German Reformed Church across the square from their house.

 A Divided Cabinet